Demo: Feature experimentation

 Open the app in a browser.
 You should see one of the three possible variations: the Party time variation, the Hypnotize variation, or the Default variation.

-• Open the app in a new private window each time (depending on the browser, this may be called "Incognito", "Private Browsing", or something similar).
+- Open the app in a new private window each time (depending on your chosen browser, this may be called "Incognito", "Private Browsing", or something similar).

-After enough attempts, you should be able to see all of the different variations.
+After enough attempts, you should be able to see all three of the variations.
 If so, congratulations!
 You've successfully set up a feature experiment with Kameleoon! 🎉🎉🎉

 Next steps